phenotypic/homebridge-web-sprinklers/README.md

 Watering start times and the watering durations can be (and are by default) calculated by the plugin, taking into account local weather conditions and user-specified values.

-Find examples for the sprinkler controller itself in the _examples_ folder.
+Find script samples for the valve controller in the _examples_ folder.

 ## Installation